simpleshue/misc/docs/running/nutrition.md

 #### Suggestion for ingestion during exercise

 * Every 20 minutes, ingest a beverage of 3~6% of cabohydrate, with 1-1.5% of protein.
+* Stop taking them 30-45 mins before the finish line.
+It takes time to digest and "burn" the extra energy.
+Actually, taking too late can use unnecessary blood sugar spike/insulin reaction, which may be a health concern.

 ### Post Exercise